-According to verse 5.5.12 & 13 of Srimad Bhagavatam, one should detach himself from his family and practice celibacy.
+According to verses 5.5.12 & 13 of Srimad Bhagavatam, one should detach himself from his family and practice celibacy.
 Sex with one’s own wife is accepted as Brahmacharya as per scriptural injunctions.
-But illicit sex is against the religious principles and it prevents the progress of spiritual consciousness.
+But illicit sex is against religious principles and it prevents the progress of spiritual consciousness.

 Brahmacharya in Jainism

 Brahmacharya is one of the five-fold moral precepts or great vows of Jainism.
-It is compulsory for Jain ascetics.
-It is one of the basic duties to be observed in Jain monasteries.
+Moreover, it is compulsory for Jain ascetics.
+Also, t is one of the basic duties to be observed in Jain monasteries.
 Like Hinduism, celibacy in words, thoughts, and deeds should be observed.
-For a family man in Jainism, Brahmacharya is sexual loyalty to his life partner.
+As far as a family man in Jainism, Brahmacharya is sexually loyal to his life partner.